deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *REBECA*
 >
-> (shouting) I WOULD IF YOU WOULD TRY TO GROW UP, MISSY!
+> (shouting) I would if you would try to grow up, missy!

 > *CALVIN*
 >